This tutorial walks you through the certificate deployment process using a Google-managed certificate with DNS authorization as an example.

 Objectives

-- Create a Google-managed certificate issued by a publicly trusted CA with DNS authorization using Certificate Manager.
+- Create a Google-managed certificate issued by a publicly trusted certificate authority with DNS authorization by using Certificate Manager.

-- Deploy the certificate to a classic external HTTP(S) load balancer using a target HTTPS proxy.
+- Deploy the certificate to a supported load balancer by using a target HTTPS proxy.

 For more information about the certificate deployment process, see Deployment overview.